plaidml/tpp-mlir/README.md

 It also contains the recipes to use [LIBXSMM](https://github.com/libxsmm/libxsmm) from inside MLIR and can be used by other tools to drive our passes.

-There's [work in progress](https://github.com/iree-org/iree/tree/tpp) inside [IREE](https://iree-org.github.io/iree/) to use this work on their pipeline.

 This repository was previously called `tpp-sandbox`.
 If you have a checkout with the previous name, please follow [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/renaming-a-repository) to rename the remote locally.